solana-foundation/developer-content/content/guides/games/game-sdks.md

 ## Next.js/React + Anchor

-One of the easiest way to build on Solana is using the Web3js Javascript framework in combination with the Solana Anchor framework.
+One of the easiest way to build on Solana is using the Web3js JavaScript framework in combination with the Solana Anchor framework.
 For more complex games, we recommend looking into using a Game Engine like [Unity](#unity-sdk) or [Unreal](#unreal-sdks) though.